HighPingg/MakOCC/README.md

 ```bash
 make
 ```
-You should now see libmako.a and a few examples in the build folder.
+You should now see libmako.a and a few examples in the build folder, and run all examples via `./ci/ci.sh all`

 <!--
 Run the helloworld: